cindyhfls/cindyhfls.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a Ph.D. student in Neuroscience at Washington University in St Louis, St Louis, MO.
+I am a Postdoctoral Researcher at the Haxby Lab in the Department of Psychological and Brain Sciences at Dartmouth College working on aligning representations of different brains.
 I am originally from Hangzhou, Zhejiang, China.
-After obtaining my Bachelor's in Natural Sciences from the University of Cambridge in the United Kingdom, I worked in a non-human primate neurophysiology lab at the University of Minnesota (_PI: Benjamin Y. Hayden_) as a research technician before coming to St. Louis. [(CV)](https://cindyhfls.github.io/cv/)
+After obtaining my B.A. in Natural Sciences from the University of Cambridge in the United Kingdom, I worked in a non-human primate neurophysiology lab at the University of Minnesota (_PI: Benjamin Y. Hayden_) as a research technician, and then completed a Ph.D. in Neuroscience from Washington University in St Louis. [(CV)](https://cindyhfls.github.io/cv/)

 My Ph.D. thesis is titled _"Cortical Functional Organization in Early Childhood"_ (_PI: Muriah D. Wheelock.
 Co-PI: Adam E. Eggebrecht_).